tmobile/magentaA11y/_checklist-web/nav.md

 gherkin-keyboard:
   - when:  |
-      the arrow keys to browse the navigation menu
+      tab is used to browse the navigation menu
     result: |
-      the screen scrolls through the page
+      focusable controls receive keyboard focus

 gherkin-mobile:
   - when:  |